bohendo/blog-content/philosophy/trail-blazing.md

 As you make Point B more appealing, more & more residents move in until your new settlement's growth becomes self-sustaining.
 Residents themselves are becoming more knowledgeable about the route & some are even starting to expand it completely on their own.
 They're batting away the Haze of the Unknown surrounding your village until the area is almost entirely mapped out, with just a few tiny patches of haze remaining.

 One day, you're on your balcony overlooking the bustling village of Point B. Up in the hill above, something catches your eye.
 You see a small group of adventurous-looking friends surveying the Point B Village from the very edge of the map.
-They're swapping rumors about a fabled Point C: far more lush & beautiful than any other village known to man.
+They're swapping rumors about a fabled Point C: far more lush & beautiful than any other known village.

 You watch them turn around, face the haze of the unknown, and set forth.